1. 66302.880759

 Linsky & Zalta (1994) argued that simplest quantified modal logic (SQML), with its fixed domain, can be given an actualist interpretation if the Barcan formula is interpreted to conditionally assert the existence of contingently nonconcrete objects.
 But SQML itself doesn’t require the existence of such objects; in interpretations of SQML in which there is only one possible world, there are no contingent objects, nonconcrete or otherwise.
 I defend an axiom for SQML that will provably (a) force the domain to have the relevant objects and thereby (b) force the existence of more than one possible world, thereby forestalling modal collapse.
 I show that the new axiom can be justified by describing the theorems that can be proved when it is added to SQML.
 I further justify the axiom by the reviewing the theorems the axiom allows us to prove when we assume object theory (‘OT’), in its latest incarnation, as a background framework.
 Finally, I consider the conclusions one can draw when we consider the new axiom in connection with actualism, as this view has been (re-)characterized in recent work.

-Found 2 weeks, 1 day ago on Ed Zalta's site
+Found 1 month, 2 weeks ago on Ed Zalta's site

 I’m talking about ‘causal loop diagrams’, which are graph with edges labeled by ‘polarities’.
 Often the polarities are simply and signs, like here: But polarities can be elements of any monoid, and last time I argued that things work even better if they’re elements of a rig, so you can not only multiply them but also add them. …